Compiler/compiler.github.io/about_me.md

 				<header class="major">
 					<h3>Mentorship</h3>
 				</header>
-				<p>Mentors have the abililty to accelerate your growth on an unbelievably fast timeline.
-I wouldn't be anywhere near where I am today without the help of my mentors.
+				<p>Mentors have the abililty to accelerate your growth on an unbelievably accelerated timeline.
+I wouldn't be anywhere near where I am today without the help of my mentors: Doug Rudolph, Margaret Incantalupo, and many others.
 These people are the reason I am where I am today and I want to stress how important these type of people are for accelerating your success. </p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->